craftman22/medane_tchakorom_ufc_thesis_repository/README.md

 - Make
 - C and C++ and Fortran compilers (e.g. GNU gcc or Apple clang)
-- MPI implementation - MPICH3
+- MPI implementation - MPICH
 - BLAS/LAPACK
+- ...more pakages listed in the config/XXX.py files

 ### Environement setup